sol1/icingaweb2-module-netbox/README.md

 ![Import source - Modifiers](doc/screenshot/import-modifier-2.png)

-## Modifiers
+## Convience Fields for Common Modifiers
-Some of the data Netbox contains benifits from consistent Director import source modifiers.
+Some of the data Netbox contains benifits from consistent Director import source modifiers, rather than require you to setup these Import Source Property Modifiers for each import the Netbox Import Module creates them for you.
 These include object names, linked object names, primary ip address and config context data to manage satellite creation.

 The Netbox Import Module creates top level keys with default null values with the following paramaters

 ### Object names and Linked Object Names
-For the object itself the key `keyid` is added based on the object name.
-The object name first has characters that aren't in `[^0-9a-zA-Z_\-. ]` with `_` and making the name lowercase then a prefix is added for the type.
+For the object itself the key `keyid` is added for use as Icinga object name.
+The object name is sanatized, replacing characters that aren't in `[^0-9a-zA-Z_\-. ]` with `_` and making the name lowercase, then a prefix is added for the type.

 ---
 **NOTE**